delta-io/delta-sharing/CONTRIBUTING.md

 ## About this document

-This guide is for people who would like to be involved in building Lake Sharing.
+This guide is for people who would like to be involved in building Whitefox.

 ## How can I help?

-Lake-Sharing follows a standard
+Whitefox follows a standard
 [fork and pull](https://help.github.com/articles/using-pull-requests/)
 model for contributions via GitHub pull requests.